How Tax-Efficient Investing May Improve After-Tax Long-Term Outcomes

 • Tax-managed mutual funds

-These investments may generate fewer capital gain distributions compared with strategies involving higher portfolio turnover.
+These types of investments may, in some cases, generate fewer taxable distributions than strategies with higher portfolio turnover.

 That said, tax efficiency is only one factor in portfolio design.
-Risk tolerance, time horizon, and financial goals also play important roles.
+Investment strategy should also reflect an investor’s risk tolerance, liquidity needs, diversification goals, and long-term financial objectives.

 Tax-Loss Harvesting

-Another strategy sometimes used in taxable investment accounts is tax-loss harvesting.
+Another strategy sometimes used in taxable accounts is tax-loss harvesting.

-For many long-term investors, maintaining a disciplined investment strategy may naturally support greater tax efficiency.
+For long-term investors, maintaining a disciplined strategy may support more tax-aware portfolio management, although tax considerations should not be the sole driver of investment decisions.

-Tax-efficient investing is most effective when considered alongside other financial planning strategies, such as:
+Tax-efficient investing is often most effective when considered as part of a broader planning process.

 • Retirement income planning